 Mold can have an extremely negative impact on the health of people living in areas where it is found.
 Mold spores are microscopic and float around in the air, but they can also grow on everyday items that are kept wet for long periods of time.

 What makes the spores so dangerous is that they are very small and can easily enter your body through your lungs or skin, causing a range of health problems.
 If you suspect mold in your home, the first step is to contact a mold removal company in your area.
 Carpets and rugs are loved by most homeowners.

 However, over time, carpet stains and spills can permanently damage the fibers, making them lose their color and look old and worn out.
 Carpet mold removal is a proven way to clean and remove stains from your carpet or rugs.
-Contact a local carpet cleaning service such as Carpet Cleaning in Connecticut to get your carpeting cleaned.
+Contact a local carpet or rug cleaning service such as Carpet Cleaning in Connecticut to get your carpeting cleaned.